CDCgov/ngsqi-spores/README.md

 ## Credits

-ngsqi/spores was originally written by NGS QI In silico Team.
+SPORES was originally written by the Next Generation Sequencing (NGS) Quality Initiative (QI) In silico Team.

 We thank the following people for their extensive assistance in the development of this pipeline:

+- CDC Mycotic Diseases Branch (MDB)
+- CDC Office of Advanced Molecular Detection (OAMD)
+- CDC Office of Laboratory Science and Safety (OLSS)
+- CDC Division of Laboratory Systems (DLS)

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->